tristanpendergrass/idle-game/README.md

   - [x] Same with Modded duration in Chores.elm
 - [x] Refactor to remove unsafe functions Snapshot.setTime and Snapshot.setValue
 - [x] Remove tags from Event, should only come from effects
+- [x] Refactor to use elm-units for duration.
+Fixes bug for saving 1000 times per second instead of 1 time per second.

 ## Version 0.2
 ### Tech stuff